tomor/golang-project-structure/README.md

     ├── k8s                   # K8s deployment files
     ├── pkg                   # The actual source code of the service │   ├── config
-    │   ├── app
+    │   ├── app               # Application services (responsibility: auth?, transactions, delegation of logic to domain, delegation to persistence)
+    │   ├── handler           # If we don't have too many files we might not needs subdirs here │   │   ├── user.go
+    │   │   ├── invoice.go
+    │   │   ├── product.go
+    │   ├── domain            # I guess here we should have more sub-directories here not to get all things mixed?
-    │   ├── handler
+    │   │   ├── user          # I'm not sure about this...
-    │   ├── domain
+    │   │   ├── invoice
-    │   └── repository TODO think about this
+    │   │   └── product
+    │   └── repository # How many things will be here? do we need separation of repos for different aggregates?
     ├── .gitignore
     ├── docker-compose.yml
     ├── Jenkinsfile